 CleanTalk Anti-Flood and Anti-Crawler Options

-Aggressive website scanning bots can load website servers a lot therefore speed of websites can go down as well.
-As a result Google Ranking System will lower the website position.
+Additional options of SpamFireWall: Anti-Flood and Anti-Crawler are designed to block unwanted bots that can search vulnerabilities on a website, attempt to hack a site, collect personal data, price parsing or content and images, generate 404 error pages, or aggressive website scanning bots.
+Aggressive website scanning bots can load website servers a lot therefore the speed of websites can go down as well.
+As a result, Google Ranking System will lower the website position.

-Web crawling bots such as Google, Bing, MSN, Yandex are excluded and will not be blocked.
-However, you can use your own white lists allowing any IP to visit your website.
-More information about white lists is here: https://cleantalk.org/help/sfw-blacklist-usage
+If you need to allow access for any bots that are not in the exceptions, you can use your own white lists allowing any IP to visit your website.

 How the Options Work

-For example, by default it's 10 visits per 1 minute.
-That means that any visitor who opens 10 website pages within 1 minute will be blocked for 30 seconds and they will not be able to see your website during that time.
+For example, by default it's 20 visits per 1 minute.
+That means that any visitor who opens 20 website pages within 1 minute will be blocked for 30 seconds and they will not be able to see your website during that time.

 Statistics of blocks for the options Anti-Flood и Anti-Crawler is available in the SpamFireWall Log: https://cleantalk.org/my/show_sfw